 “The certified net assessed value growth is 7.4 percent or $377.2 million higher in 2025.
 This gives the city a great opportunity to strategically invest more in the community.
 Noblesville is also expecting its local income tax allocation from the county to rise by 16.6 percent,” said CFO & Controller Jeff Spalding.
 “The city continues to have very strong reserves and the combined balances for the General Fund/Rainy Day Fund are projected to be nearly $35.5 million by the end of this year.
 This allows Noblesville to budget $10 million for key one-time investments in capital projects, needed equipment, and future capacity.”

-For more information on the Civil City budget, click HERE.
+- For more information on the Civil City budget, visit the Civil City Budget Overview page.

-For an infographic on the Civil City budget, click HERE.
+- To view an infographic on the Civil City budget, visit the Civil City Budget Infographic page.

 ###